Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed is building a service network of certified professionals and verified vendors to improve access to quality medical care in communities.
+Medneed is building a service network of certified professionals and verified vendors to help improve access to quality medical care in communities and build the future of healthcare in Africa and beyond.

 ![Support patient](/images/illustrations/doc-pharm.png)